SURDS Enrollment File Description

 Private institutions and area vocational schools that would like CCHE staff to generate their IPEDS enrollment reports also are eligible to participate.

-The Enrollment File includes all students enrolled in courses awarding credit toward a degree or other formal award.
+: The Enrollment File includes all students enrolled in courses awarding credit toward a degree or other formal award.
+Include students enrolled and credit hours attempted as of the course census date, including withdrawals that occur post course census.
 Also report students enrolled in courses that are part of a vocational or occupational program, including those enrolled in off-campus centers, as well as high school students taking college-level courses for credit.
 The population reported is not limited to students whose credit hours are included in official FTE reports.
-The file is collected every semester from each public postsecondary education institution participating in SURDS.
+The file is collected every semester from each public post¬secondary education institution participating in SURDS.
 For private institutions based in Colorado

 , the population collected includes all students enrolled.
 For private institutions based outside of Colorado